mobsites/Cosmos.Identity/README.md

 # Cosmos Identity

-Cosmos Identity is a storage provider for [ASP.NET Core Identity](https://github.com/aspnet/AspNetCore/tree/master/src/Identity) that uses [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) as its data store.
+Cosmos Identity is a storage provider for [ASP.NET Core Identity](https://github.com/aspnet/AspNetCore/tree/master/src/Identity) that uses [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) as the identity store.
+This library supports the same identity use cases and features that the default Microsoft.AspNetCore.Identity.EntityFrameworkCore implementation does out of the box.

 **NOTE: In step with Azure Cosmos, which has moved away from non-partitioned containers, this library supports partitioned containers only.**